 This is without a doubt worth preparing for.

-Banner/featured image by Jheanel Morrison on Scopio.
+Banner/featured image of road construction equipment “prepare the way” by Jheanel Morrison on Scopio.
 Used with permission.